Radew-lab-pixel/holbertonschool-shell/io_redirections_and_filters/README.md

 Display all lines of the file /etc/ssh/sshd_config starting with a letter including capital letter . ( grep -i "[A-Z]" /etc/ssh/sshd_config )
 Replace all characters A and c from input to Z and e respectively. ( tr "A" "Z" | tr "c" "e" instead of 0>&1 | tr "A" "Z" | tr "c" "e" )
-Create a script that removes all letters c and C from input ( tr -d cC )
+Create a script that removes all letters c and C from input ( tr -d cC ) Write a script that reverse its input. ( rev )